 1. Use the rel=canonical Setting

 As you learned earlier, Google understands that there are plenty of valid reasons for duplicate content to exist.
-If you’re transparent about your content and where it came from, you won’t run into any issues.
+If you’re transparent about your content and where it came from, you won’t run into any issues like plagiarism.

 To help add this transparency, Google (and other search engines) use rel=canonical.